-The Data Warehouse service point for System Center Configuration Manager
+The data warehouse service point for System Center Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Beginning with version 1702 you can use the Data Warehouse service point to store and report on long-term historical data for your Configuration Manager deployment.
+Beginning with version 1702 you can use the data warehouse service point to store and report on long-term historical data for your Configuration Manager deployment.

 This feature was first introduced in version 1702 as a pre-release feature.
 Beginning with version 1706, this feature is no longer a pre-release feature.

 The data warehouse supports up to 2 TB of data, with timestamps for change tracking.
 Storage of data is accomplished by automated synchronizations from the Configuration Manager site database to the data warehouse database.
-This information is then accessible from your Reporting Services point.
+This information is then accessible from your Reporting Service point.
 Data that is synchronized to the data warehouse database is retained for three years.
 Periodically, a built-in task removes data that is older than three years.

 Data that is synchronized includes the following from the Global Data and Site Data groups:

 - Inventory details (however, inventory history is not synchronized)

 When the site system role installs, it installs and configures the data warehouse database.
 It also installs several reports so you can easily search for and report on this data.